sysrel/PROMPT/PROMPT_examples/function_modeling/modeledBy/README.txt

-Example about Function models, f1 modeled by f2
+Example about Function models, specifying modeling of one function by another function.

 How to run:
 $ ./run.sh foo.bc 2>&1 | tee o.txt